 The first step we take towards eliminating impact noise between ceilings and floors is to carry out assessment testing on site, as required under the current building regulations.
 To measure the sound level downstairs a tapping machine is operated upstairs.

-On completion of this first step, we presented our proposals to our client from Chester, and once he was satisfied, we gave him our quote for the required work.
+On completion of this first step, we presented our proposals to our client, and once he was satisfied, we gave him our quote for the required work.
 Once he approved our quotation, we set to work on his site, with full insurance provided, of course.

 Choosing the best soundproof panels